How to answer "Tell me about yourself"

 Got skills that fit the job like a glove?
 Show 'em off!
 Think of your top three skills that match the role.
 It's like wearing your best outfit to a party.

 Highlight your personality

-When highlighting your personality, think more about your character than your skills.
-You can mention your hobbies, interests, and anything along those lines.
+Think about your character traits that come into play on the job.
 For best results, focus on the kind of personality relevant to the job.
-For example, a customer service representative should be friendly - that's a personality worth mentioning.
+For example, people who work in customer service should be friendly - that's a personality worth mentioning.